openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/03-add-resource.md

 In the previous step you created created a PostgreSQL databases for your app, and also added the extensions.
-In this section we will create our Reactive CoffeResource and its endpoints.
+In this section we will create our Reactive CoffeeResource and its endpoints.

 ## Add CoffeeResource endpoints

 Let’s modify the application and add relevant methods.
 The CoffeeResource has alredy been created we will add the functionality to it.
 Open a new file by clicking: `src/main/java/org/acme/reactive/CoffeeResource.java`{{open}}.

 **1. Add db initialization**
 Lets add a few quireies to initialize our database.
 We could have also choosen to omit this step, in that case the database should have had these tables.
 But since we have a new barebones instance, we can also use this way of initializing.

 Click **Copy to Editor** to add the following code to this file: